The-Marcy-Lab-School/unit-1-project/README.md

 * Start early.
 No matter when you begin, you will not feel like you will have enough time!
 * Push yourself.
 This is the time to experiment with the more advanced techniques that you've been curious about.
 Don't be afraid to stretch yourself!
 * That said, less is more.
 Pushing yourself should not come at the expense of your client.
 Take pride in being a _designer_ for this project.
+* **Use a CSS Library** Do not create your own CSS from stratch!
+You can add additional custom CSS, but start with a library like [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/), [Semantic](https://semantic-ui.com/), [Bulma](https://bulma.io/), or any other CSS Library.
+This will **save you so much time** as if gives you beautiful, consistent styling out-of-the-box!
 * For those less comfortable in your design skills, check out the resources below.

 ### Design Resources